MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 - **Message**: `The specified Stored Procedure is not valid.
 It could be caused by that the stored procedure doesn't return any data.
 Invalid Stored Procedure script: '%scriptName;'.`

-- **Causes and recommendations**: Different causes may lead to this error.
+- **Causes and recommendations**: Different causes can lead to this error.
 Check below list for possible cause analysis and related recommendation.

   | Cause analysis                                               | Recommendation                                             |
   | :----------------------------------------------------------- | :----------------------------------------------------------- |